Encyclopaedia Judaica

-The Encyclopaedia Judaica is a 22-volume English-language encyclopedia of the Jewish people, Judaism, and Israel.
+The Encyclopaedia Judaica is a multi-volume English-language encyclopedia of the Jewish people, Judaism, and Israel.
 It covers diverse areas of the Jewish world and civilization, including Jewish history of all eras, culture, holidays, language, scripture, and religious teachings.
-As of 2010, it had been published in two editions accompanied by a few revisions.
+First published in 1971–1972, by 2010 it had been published in two editions accompanied by a few revisions.

-The English-language Judaica was also published on CD-ROM.
+The Encyclopaedia Judaica was also published on CD-ROM.
 The CD-ROM version has been enhanced by at least 100,000 hyperlinks and several other features, including videos, slide shows, maps, music and Hebrew pronunciations.
-While the CD-ROM version is still available, the publisher has discontinued it.
+While the CD-ROM version is still available, the publisher has discontinued producing new copies for sale.

-The encyclopedia was written by Israeli, American and European professional subject specialists.
+The encyclopedia was written by Israeli, American, and European professional subject specialists.

 History

 Preceding attempts

-Between 1901 and 1906 The Jewish Encyclopedia had been published in 12 volumes.
-It was followed by the Jüdisches Lexikon I–II (1927–28, in German), Encyclopaedia Judaica I–II (1927–28) and Zsidó Lexikon (1929, edited by Ujvári Péter, in Hungarian).
+Between 1901 and 1906 The Jewish Encyclopedia had been published in 12 volumes, and was heavily used as a source by the 16-volume Jewish Encyclopedia, published by Brockhaus and Efron in Saint Petersburg (1906–1913, in Russian).
+It was followed by the Jüdisches Lexikon I–II (1927–28, in German), Encyclopaedia Judaica I–II (1927–28) and Zsidó Lexikon (1929, edited by Újvári Péter, in Hungarian).

 An unfinished German-language Encyclopaedia Judaica was published by Nahum Goldmann's Eshkol Publishing Society in Berlin 1928–1934.
 The chief editors were Jakob Klatzkin and Ismar Elbogen.
 Ten volumes from Aach to Lyra appeared before the project halted due to Nazi persecutions.
 Two Hebrew-language volumes A-Antipas, were also published under the title Eshkol (Hebrew: אשכול).
 A few of the articles from the German Judaica and even some of the reparations payments to Goldmann were used in making the English-language Judaica.